coret/datasets-in-omeka-s/README.md

 ## What's missing
 - Omeka-S item HTML page with a complete dataset description (in JSON-LD script block).
 - Use of organizational URI strategy, currently only "API URIs".
-Then per dataset, make entries for the distribution.
-Next, the datasets can be described, linking them to distributions (Items) and organizations (Items).
-Finally, a data catalog can be made, this includes links to all datasets (Items).

-Datadump

-alle resource templates exporteren (datacatalog, dataset, datadownload, organisatie)

-datadump
-transformatie

-howto curl catalog

-dublin core omeka-s sharon

-content-negotiation